MarkWarneke/markwarneke.github.io/_posts/2020-04-02-Super-AzureAd-Service-Principal.md

 ### API Permissions

 The permissions to create Azure AD objects are associated to two APIs.
-For each API the permissions correct permission needs to be granted (see [Application Permissions](#application-permissions)).
-You can search for API in the `Request API permissions` > `APIs my organization uses` - e.g. to reverse search the name for the API ID (see json output in [wrap it up](#wrap-it-up)).
+For each API the correct permissions need to be granted (see [Application Permissions](#application-permissions)).
+You can search for APIs in the `Request API permissions` > `APIs my organization uses` - e.g. to reverse search the name for the API ID (see json output in [wrap it up](#wrap-it-up)).

 To create Azure AD objects the needed APIs are: